vdods/sept-rs/sept/doc/to-dos.md

 -   Rename `type_` to `r#type`.
 -   Maybe use the crate `funty` and its "fundamental" traits to clean up some of the POD types.
 -   Come up with a scheme for identifying local symbol tables so that they can be unambiguously referred to in a `Deconstruction`, and therefore `DeconstructT` and `ConstructorT` can be implemented for `LocalSymRefTerm`.
--   Rename Ascii* to ASCII* and Utf* to UTF*, and generally make acronyms uppercase in names.
+-   Rename ASCII* to ASCII* and Utf* to UTF*, and generally make acronyms uppercase in names.
 -   Make `StringifiableT`'s stringify() function work like std::fmt::Display, taking a writer instead of producing a String.
 -   This shouldn't produce a warning:

         [2023-05-05T22:52:37.796819980 WARN sept/src/dy/runtime.rs:1229] Runtime is using TypeId to be able to `cmp` different types (u32, u32); this ordering is not stable between builds because TypeId is not stable between builds.
--   Change the "line" and "char" queries of Utf8StringTerm to use 'l' and 'c'.
+-   Change the "line" and "char" queries of UTF8StringTerm to use 'l' and 'c'.
 This saves screen space and memory (no heap allocation beyond the dy::Value's Box).
 -   Done: Consider putting all the view and query stuff into a new submodule of `sept` crate, e.g. `query` or maybe just `q`.